19 FAQs people ask about rent reviews

 The process is usually relatively quick, taking perhaps one or two months.

-17. Do I have to pay rent while the level of rent is being disputed?
+17. Do I have to pay rent while the new rent is being disputed?

 You must continue to pay rent at the old rate while the new rent is being disputed.